Chart Color Schemes

 Sippy Downs features high concentrations of group households, with a higher-than-average median household size

-Family households account for 70.7% of all households, including 29.7% couples with children, 26.9% couples without children, and 12.9% single parent families.
-Non-family households make up the remaining 29.3%, with lone person households at 23.0% and group households comprising 6.4%.
-The median household size is 2.6 people, which is larger than the Rest of Qld average of 2.5.
+Family households make up 70.7% of all households, consisting of 29.7% couples with children, 26.9% couples without children, and 12.9% single parent families.
+Non-family households account for the remaining 29.3%, with lone person households at 23.0% and group households comprising 6.4% of the total.
+The median household size is 2.6 people, which is larger than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households